yashpatel5400/stats604-project4/notebooks/report.md

     return full_eval_data
 ```

-From there, for each day in the evaluation window, we artifically chop off the dataset to simulate as if we were predicting from that day of interest.
+From there, for each day in the evaluation window, we artificially chop off the dataset to simulate as if we were predicting from that day of interest.
 For example, if we are doing predictions on Dec 1 2021, we return the dataset view from Nov 30 2020 - noon EST Dec 1 2021.
 NOAA is returned up to 3 days from the prediction day, since we NOAA is known to lag by about 3 days from the current day.
 For each day, the "target" was then compiled to be the `[min, mean, max]` temperatures for the five days looking forward from the prediction day for each of the stations, as follows:

 ```python